Death Star: Expanded Universe

 The first Death Star's construction is the subject of Michael Reaves and Steve Perry's novel Death Star (2007), which depicts the many politics and hidden agendas behind the massive project, from its construction up until its final destruction.

-The first Death Star is depicted in various sources of having 1,206,293 crews and troops, 2 officers, as well as 40,000 gunners, 25,984 stormtroopers and 180,216 TIE fighter pilots and support crew.
-Its hangars contain assault shuttles, blastboats, Strike cruisers, land vehicles, support ships, and 7,293 TIE fighters.
+The first Death Star's hangars contain assault shuttles, blastboats, Strike cruisers, land vehicles, support ships, and 7,293 TIE fighters.
 It is also protected by 10,000 turbolaser batteries, 2,600 ion cannons, and at least 768 tractor beam projectors.
 Various sources state that the first Death Star has a diameter of between 140 and 160 kilometers.
 There is a broader range of figures for the second Death Star's diameter, ranging from 160 to 900 kilometers.

 DS-X Prototype Battle Station

 In the Legends works Death Star (2007), Dark Empire II, Jedi Search and Champions of the Force, an experimental Death Star prototype, DS-X (a durasteel frame surrounding a reactor core, superlaser, engines and a control room) was conceived by Grand Moff Wilhuff Tarkin as a test bed for the first Death Star.
 It was constructed by Bevel Lemelisk and his engineers at the Empire's secret Maw Installation.
 The prototype measured 120 kilometers in diameter.
 Its superlaser was only powerful enough to destroy a planet's core, rendering it an uninhabitable "dead planet".
-The targeting system on the prototype was never calibrated and the superlaser was inefficient, leaving the weapon's batteries drained.
+The targeting system on the prototype was never calibrated and the superlaser was inefficient, leaving the weapon's batteries drained - Engineers in the control room claimed it would take 10–15 minutes to recharge batteries after the first shot was fired.
 The prototype had no interior except a slave-linked control room, hyperdrive engines and other components; the station operated with skeleton-crew of 75 personnel.
+The prototype was later destroyed when it was drawn into the black holes surrounding the Maw cluster itself.